-Joy Sperling, chair of Day Pitney's Consumer Finance and Creditors' Rights group, primarily represents consumer lending institutions - such as mortgage servicers, as well as lenders and investors - in the defense of claims by borrowers in individual and class-action claims throughout the nation.
+Joy Sperling was previously a partner of the firm and chair of Day Pitney's Consumer Finance and Creditors' Rights group.
+She primarily represents consumer-lending institutions – such as mortgage servicers, as well as lenders and investors – in the defense of claims by borrowers in individual and class-action claims throughout the nation.
 She has substantial experience in litigating creditors' rights and real estate matters, including:

 Joy clerked for The Honorable Wilfred P. Diana, A.J.S.C., 1986-1987.

 *No aspect of these advertisements has been approved by the highest court of any state.
 See Awards Methodology.

 Prior results do not guarantee a similar outcome.

 Representation of a mortgage servicer in a suit brought in the Queens County Supreme Court, New York, which was removed to the Eastern District of New York, by borrowers who alleged violations of the TILA, RESPA, HOEPA, as well as New York Banking law; obtained a dismissal of all claims, pursuant to Fed.
 R. Civ.
 Proc.
 12(b)(6), prior to the commencement of discovery.
 Successfully argued for affirmance of the district court's judgment on appeal to the Second Circuit

 Representation of a bank in a suit brought in the District Court of New Jersey by a customer who alleged violations of the New Jersey Truth-in-Consumer Contract, Warranty and Notice Act, and TILA, as well as common law claims of negligent infliction of emotional distress and breach of fiduciary duty; obtained a dismissal of all claims, pursuant to Fed.
 R. Civ.
 Proc.
 12(b)(6), prior to the commencement of discovery